How To Determine If A Deck Can

 How To Calculate Deck Load Capacity

-It is important to make sure that your deck can handle your hot tub, which is why you need to calculate some things to make sure it is sound.
+It is imperative to make sure that your deck can handle the weight of your hot tub, which is why some calculations will need to be made to ensure it is sound.

-Here are some of the numbers that you need to know to calculate whether or not your deck can handle your hot tub:
+Here are the numbers to keep in mind when calculating whether or not your deck can handle your hot tub:

 You'll also need to determine how many gallons of water in a hot tub.